Soumick-Pyne/MPI/README.md

 # MPI
-Exploration of Message Passing Interface
+Using C augmented with Message Passing Interface to parallelize algorithms.
+End goal is to buid a Monte Carlo engine.